kivy/kivy/doc/sources/installation/installation-windows.rst

 In that case extra tweaking is required.
 Due to a `issue <https://github.com/pypa/pip/issues/2677>`_ ``wheel`` and ``pip`` install the dependency wheels to ``python\Lib\site-packages\kivy``.
-So they need to be moved to your actual kivy installation.
+So they need to be moved to your actual kivy installation from site-packages.

 After installing the kivy dependencies and downloading or cloning kivy to your favorite location, do the following: